castorini/onboarding/ura.md

 It's a bug because you don't get to interact with me.
 It's a feature because if you "fail", I never know about it.

-At a high-level, working with my graduate students has the opposite tradeoffs as working directly with me:
+At a high level, working with my graduate students has the opposite tradeoffs as working directly with me:
 You'll likely get to work on more "interesting" things, but they may be less well-formed and more vague.
 And I'll only hear about your successes indirectly.